tido/mei-traversals/README.md

 ## Compiling from source

-If you are not installing from `npm`, you must compile the source on your owwn.
+If you are not installing from `npm`, you can compile the source on your own.
 To compile, run the following command:

 ```
 npm run prepublish